-Episode #210: How to Develop a Growth Mindset In Your Math Class – A Math Mentoring Moment
+Episode #210: How To Develop A Growth Mindset In Your Math Class

 Let the table turning begin as Ali grabs the mic, tosses Jon to the curb and digs into some really important topics by asking Kyle for his perspectives on all things mindset, assessment and mathematics instruction!